klaytn/klaytn-docs/docs/node/service-chain/anchoring.md

 ```

 Then you can enable via RPC like below.
-You can refer to [Service Chain API](../../api/servicechain.md#anchoring) for more details.
+You can refer to [subbridge APIs](../../bapp/json-rpc/api-references/subbridge.md#subbridge_anchoring) for more details.
 ```
 > subbridge.anchoring(true)
 true